EthanTolson/SQLite_Project/README.md

 # Future Work

-* Fix the change item function to force types
+* Fix the change item function to force types as SQLite does not do this automatically
 * Add ability to join tables